 \subsection{System Model}

-Consider the basic setting of covert communication, where Alice wants to covertly send a message to Bob without being detected by Willie.
-Alice uses the help of an IRS with $N$ elements.
-Alice has $M$ transmitting antenna, while Bob and Willie have $K$ and $L$ receiving antennas, respectively.
+Consider the basic setting of covert communication, in which Alice wants to send a message to Bob without being detected by Willie.
+Alice uses a passive IRS with $N$ elements.
+Alice has $M$ transmitting antennas, while Bob and Willie have $K$ and $L$ receiving antennas, respectively.

-In this work, we simplify the problem and focus on the case where all the participants have a single antenna (i.e., $K=1$, $L=1$, $M=1$), yet with $N$ elements of IRS (see Figure \ref{fig:generalcase}).
-This allows us to focus on the IRS optimization, which is the key novelty of this paper.
+In this work, we simplify the problem and focus on the case where all participants have a single antenna (i.e., $K=1$, $L=1$, $M=1$), yet with $N$ elements in the IRS (see Fig.~\ref{fig:generalcase}).
+This enables us to focus on IRS optimization, the paper's key novelty.
 We examine the received signals in Bob and Willie's channels under two hypotheses.
-The null hypothesis, $H_0$, assuming no transmission,and $H_1$, assuming Alice transmitted.
-Let $y^1_b$ and $y^1_w$ denote the received signals at Bob and Willie under $H_1$, respectively.
-Under a single-antenna model at all parties, and an N-array IRS, we have
+The null hypothesis, $H_0$, assumes no transmission, and $H_1$ assumes Alice transmitted.
+Let $y^1_b$ and $y^1_w$ denote the received signals at Bob and Willie under $H_1$, respectively, assuming $x$ was transmitted.
+Under a single-antenna model at all parties and an N-array IRS, we have